gershnik/objc-helpers/README.md

 `NSNumberLess` comparator.
 This allows `NSNumber` objects to be used as keys in `std::map` or `std::set` as well as used in STL sorting and searching algorithms.

 `NSNumberEqual` comparator.
 This is more efficient than `NSObjectEqual` and is implemented in terms of `isEqualToNumber`.

+### XCTestUtil.h ###

+When using XCTest framework you might be tempted to use `XCTAssertEqual` and similar on C++ objects.
+While this works and works safely you will quickly discover that when the tests fail you get a less than useful failure message that shows _raw bytes_ of the C++ object instead of any kind of logical description.
+This happens because in order to obtain the textual description of the value `XCTAssertEqual` and friends stuff it into an `NSValue` and then query its description.
+And, as mentioned in [BoxUtil.h](#boxutilh) section, `NSValue` simply copies raw bytes of a C++ object.

+While this is still safe, because nothing except the description is ever done with those bytes the end result is hardly usable.
+To fix this `XCTestUtil.h` header provides the following replacement macros:

+- `XCTAssertCppEqual`
+- `XCTAssertCppNotEqual`
+- `XCTAssertCppGreaterThan`
+- `XCTAssertCppGreaterThanOrEqual`
+- `XCTAssertCppLessThan`
+- `XCTAssertCppLessThanOrEqual`

+That, in the case of failure, try to obtain description using the following methods:

+- If there is an ADL call `testDescription(obj)` that produces `NSString *`, use that.
+- Otherwise, if there is an ADL call `to_string(obj)` in `using std::to_string` scope, use that
+- Otherwise, if it is possible to do `ostream << obj`, use that
+- Finally produce `"<full name of the type> object"` string.

+Thus if an object is printable using the typical means those will be automatically used.
+You can also make your own objects printable using either of the means above.
+The `testDescription` approach specifically exists to allow you to print something different for tests than in normal code.

 ### General notes ###